Alton Coleman: Indiana and Michigan

-In June 1984, Coleman and Brown were in Gary, Indiana and encountered two young girls there: 9-year-old Annie and her niece 7-year-old Tamika Turks.
+In June 1984, Coleman and Brown encountered two young girls in Gary, Indiana: 9-year-old Annie Turks and her niece, 7-year-old Tamika Turks.
 The couple sexually assaulted the two children.
 Annie survived the violent attack, but Tamika did not; her partially decomposed body was discovered on June 19.
 The same day, Donna Williams, a 25-year-old woman from Gary, disappeared.
-On July 11, Williams' decomposed body was discovered in Detroit, Michigan, about half a mile from where her car was found.
+On July 11 her decomposed body was discovered in Detroit, Michigan, about half a mile from where her car was found.
 She had been raped and killed by ligature strangulation.

-On June 28, Coleman and Brown entered the home of Mr. and Mrs. Palmer-Jones of Dearborn Heights, Michigan, whom they beat severely.
+On June 28, Coleman and Brown entered the home of Palmer Jones and his wife, Marjorie of Dearborn Heights, Michigan, whom they beat severely.
 Coleman ripped the telephone from their wall before stealing money and their car.